 There are lots of proven ways for parents to improve the needle experience for their kids.
-Dr. Christine Chambers, Canada Research Chair (Tier 1) in Children’s Pain, weighed in with six tips for Moms and Dads to ease the pain of a flu jab or other vaccination.
+Dr. Christine Chambers, a professor and Tier 1 Canada Research Chair in Children’s Pain at Dalhousie University, weighed in with six tips for Moms and Dads to ease the pain of a flu shot or other vaccination.

-Explain in simple terms why children need the shot
+1. Explain in simple terms why children need the flu shot

 Talk about how doctors and scientists have come up with a way to keep kids healthy, and that the needle will stop them from getting sick and missing out on fun things.